ddtraveller/TEFLTools/lesson_plans/Medical_Herbalism/Module7_Lesson_Plans.md

 - Herb-drug interaction checker software or database
 - Current scientific journals on herbal medicine and pharmacology
 - Professional herbalist association guidelines on safety and ethics

+## Grammar Points:

+- Use of conditional statements (if-then) to discuss potential herb-drug interactions and allergic reactions.
+For example: "If a client is taking blood thinners, then certain herbs should be avoided."

+- Employing the present perfect tense to discuss ongoing research and current knowledge in herbal safety.
+For instance: "Recent studies have shown that St. John's Wort can interact with several medications."

+- Utilizing modal verbs (should, must, may) to express degrees of certainty or obligation in herbal safety protocols.
+Example: "Herbalists must always check for potential allergies before recommending a new herb."

+- Using the passive voice to describe processes and guidelines in herbal medicine safety.
+For example: "Quality control measures are implemented to ensure the purity of herbal products."

+- Incorporating conditional perfect tenses to discuss hypothetical past situations related to herbal safety.
+For instance: "If the client had disclosed their medication history, the herb-drug interaction could have been avoided."